scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 •	Wait for EC2 instance until it's "Running" with a status check of 2/2
 •	Attach an Elastic Public IP Address.
 Note the public IP address of your EC2 instance.
 You will use this IP when configuring your server access as well as the DMS endpoints.
 •	Connect to the EC2 instance using your favorite method.
 I prefer to use the AWS SSM Remote Session.
 Now that my EC2 instance is up and running and I am at the command prompt, I will install and configure Postgres 12.
+PostgreSQL configuration files are stored in the /etc/postgresql/<version>/main directory.
+For example, if you install PostgreSQL 12, the configuration files are stored in the /etc/postgresql/12/main directory.
 * Run the following commands:
 ```bash
 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'